KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 Thus:

-- Theon resolves by return
+- Theon returns by fulfilled coherence
-- Nekron resolves by collapse
+- Nekron collapses by exhausted fragmentation
 - both offices are conditional rather than eternal
 - both cease when their lawful function is complete